phetsims/phet-info/doc/phet-development-overview.md

 Now you can test modifying the simulation code and see the changes by refreshing the browser.
-You can also use this to test on remote devices after looking up your ip address Questions should be directed to the Devloping Interactive Simulations in HTML5 Google Group
+You can also use this to test on remote devices after looking up your ip address Questions should be directed to the Devloping Interactive Simulations in HTML5 Google Group.

 ## Getting Started (for macOS)